CoFH/cofh.github.io/docs/thermal-expansion/reactant-dynamo/index.md

 -----

 ### Placement
 When placed, a reactant dynamo faces up.
-It can face any direction, and can be rotated using a [wrench](/docs/wrenches/).
+When placed while sneaking, it faces away from the player.
+A reactant dynamo can face any direction, and can be rotated using a [wrench](/docs/wrenches/).

 ### Energy generation